walterfreeman/phys307/notes/anim.md

 As we're going to now focus on simulating things that move, it's handy to be able to see animations of what they look like.
 You can do this with a little program
 `anim` that I wrote.
 This program reads in lines of text (using `scanf`), interprets them as instructions to draw on the screen, and then does so.

+If you have a Mac or Linux laptop that you're using for my class, you'll first need to get `anim` on your computer.
+You can do this as follows:

+1. Download the source code to `anim`.
+For a Linux machine, it's <a href="anim.c">here</a>, and for a Mac, it's <a href="anim-mac.c">here</a>.
+2. In your terminal, go to the directory where you saved the file.
+This is an ordinary C file, so you can look at it if you want (or make changes!)
+3. Compile it:
+  * Linux: `gcc anim.c -lm -lGL -lGLU -lglut -o anim`
+  * Mac: `gcc anim-mac.c -framework GLUT -framework OpenGL -framework Cocoa -o`
+4. Copy it to your system directory: `sudo cp anim /usr/local/bin/`

 You can try it by running `anim` on the course computer, and then typing things in.
 Here are some simple commands; note that monospace Roman letters `like this` are meant to be typed literally, while Italic letters *like this* are to be replaced with numerical values.